HenrikJoreteg/bind-transforms/README.md

 ## changelog

+ - 1.0.2 - Fixes bug where it broke if you bind to passed in a model instead of using `this.model`
  - 1.0.1 - Fixes bug with non-transform css bindings.
 Key and value references were inverted.
  - 1.0.0 - Bugfixes, ability to bind a few animation friendly non-transform properties as well.